Dødedans i London, Tottel

 The Bishop maketh aunswere.

-MINE heart truely is nother glad ne mery.
+MIne heart truely is nother glad ne mery

-My feast is turned vnto a simple ferye,*
+My feast is turned into simple ferie,

-That for discomfort me list nothyng [to] syng.
+That for discomfort me list nothyng syng,

-Which al estates* can so disherite;
+That al folkes can so disherite,

-He al with-halt, alas, at our partyng,
+215 He al with halt (alas) at our partyng.

-And al* shall passe saue onely our merite.
+Al thyng shall passe saue onely our merite.

 Døden til adelsmanden